WhitakerLab/scona/CONTRIBUTING.md

 (If you're here you ***already are*** a member of the Brain Networks in Python team.)

-Your thoughts can be [questions][link_question], [bugs][link_bugs], [requests][link_requests], or a myriad of other suggestions.
+Your thoughts can be [questions][link_question], [bugs][link_bug], [requests][link_request], or a myriad of other suggestions.
 In the next section we'll talk through some of the labels on each issue to help you select the ones you'd most like to help with.

 GitHub has a nice set of help pages if you're looking for more information about [discussing projects in issues][link_discussingissues].